Deep sequence models tend to memorize geometrically; it is unclear why: Conclusion and Open Questions

-While the associative view of parametric memory is a simple and highly effective view of neural networks, we isolate an instance of implicit in-weights reasoning that necessitates a geometric view.
+\ifarxiv While the associative view of parametric memory is a simple and highly effective view of neural networks, we isolate an instance of implicit in-weights reasoning that necessitates a geometric view.
 The emergence of this geometry is not easily explained by various pressures in the learning setup, raising fundamental questions about neural network training.
 Making some progress into this, we attribute this to a spectral bias that arises even with local supervision and even independent of the embedding dimensionality.

-Various practical questions arise out of these findings.
+Various practical questions arise from these findings.
 The elegant geometries of \nodetovec{} models indicate that Transformer memory can be made much more geometric.
 It is also unclear whether Transformers exhibit such desirable behaviors in more complex graph topologies.
-Importantly, empirical works on implicit reasoning in natural language have so far been mixed \citep{press23compositionality,biran24hop,yang24llm,yang24shortcuts,balesni25twohop}. \ifarxiv \else There are other limitations we discuss in \S\ref{sec:limitations}. \fi More careful empirical research and ideation may be needed to make the geometric view more broadly applicable.
+Importantly, empirical works on implicit reasoning in natural language have so far been mixed.
+More careful empirical research and ideation may be needed to make the geometric view more broadly applicable.
 Orthogonally, our findings are of relevance to making choices between parametric vs. contextual memory, and also between generative retrieval vs. dual encoder retrieval models.

-Our work raises the foundational question of when and how associative and geometric memory compete with each other during optimization, and what factors---such as training time, learning rate, weight decay---can foster one over the other.
+Our work raises the foundational question of when and how associative and geometric memory compete with each other during optimization, and what factors---such as graph connectivity, training time, learning rate, weight decay---can foster one over the other.
 To answer these, our insights into the spectral bias need to be extended from \nodetovec{}-style architectures (where associative memory is prohibited) to deep sequence models (where associative memory becomes a competitor).
 We also hope that our simple examples can be useful for orthogonal conceptual studies on interpretability, world models, and in characterizing convergent representations across model families.
-Broadly, we expect these findings to inspire revisiting unstated associative assumptions underlying research on knowledge and memory in language models.
+Broadly, we expect these findings to inspire revisiting unstated associative assumptions underlying research on knowledge and memory in language models. \else \looseness-1 While the associative view of parametric memory is a simple and highly effective view of neural networks, we demonstrate that a geometric view of storage is necessary to explain the behaviors of deep sequence models.
+Our findings give rise to various foundational and practical questions.